Custom Mobile-frist Ad-tech MVP development by Daniel Afaqi Custom Mobile-frist Ad-tech MVP development by Daniel Afaqi

 1. Atomic per-view settlement

-Every time a viewer answers a quiz correctly, a long list of things needs to happen: mark the view verified, credit the viewer's wallet, record the platform fee, decrement the campaign's remaining budget, and auto-pause or auto-complete the campaign if it has just run out.
-Doing those as separate database writes is how money goes missing.
+Every time a viewer answers a quiz correctly, a chain of operations needs to happen: mark the view verified, credit the viewer's wallet, record the platform fee, decrement the campaign's remaining budget, and auto-pause or auto-complete the campaign if it has just run out.
+All of this runs inside a single atomic database transaction.
+Either everything happens, or nothing does.
+Concurrency controls prevent race conditions on the same budget, and uniqueness constraints ensure a user cannot be paid twice for the same video — even if the application layer has a bug.

-3. Smart feed RPC with verified-view handling
+3. Smart feed with verified-view handling

 Challenges I Worked Through